The Best of Route 6614 nightsFrom £1835 per person

 Day 4 - Springfield to St Louis, MO, approx. 100 miles.

-Whilst in St Louis visit the Gateway Arch in the heart of downtown where the original Route 66 passed by.
-Enjoy one of the tastiest spots along the Mother Road at Ted Drewes Frozen Custard, or the Donut Drive-In across the street, both Route 66 landmarks.
+Visit the Gateway Arch in the heart of downtown on the riverfront where the original Route 66 passed by.
+Enjoy one of the tastiest spots along the Mother Road at Ted Drewes Frozen Custard, and if that is not enough try the Donut Drive-In across the street, both Route 66 landmarks.
+This evening tour the music clubs of Leclade’s Landing and the Soulard neighbourhood and discover some of St Louis’ music history.

 Day 6 - St Louis to Springfield, MO, approx. 220 miles.